+The IRS is cracking down on all forms of Tax Fraud and Tax Evasion.
 While the IRS’ recent focus has been directed toward Offshore Disclosure (OVDP and the Streamlined Program) involving Foreign Money, Assets and Income – U.S. Tax Crime is still a major enforcement priority.

-Domestic Voluntary Disclosure
+IRS Voluntary Disclosure

-What many people do not realize, is that their failure to file/pay U.S. tax on income earned in the United States may lead to significant fines, penalties and worse depending on the nature and extent of the non-compliance?
+What many people do not realize, is that their failure to file/pay U.S. tax on income earned in the United States may lead to significant fines, penalties — and worse depending — on the nature and extent of the non-compliance.

 *Please keep in mind the program is designed for money that was earned legally but not reported; if the money was earned illegally — you do not qualify for the program.